ga-curriculum/responsive-design-v2/implementation-examples/README.md

 GitHub's responsive design goes further than just design considerations.
 Their responsive design goes as far as hiding certain features on mobile devices.
 This works for GitHub's users because the likelihood of someone wanting to create a repo on a mobile device is minimal.

-While their users may not create repos from their mobile devices, they will likely use its social features.
+While their users may not create repositories from their mobile devices, they will likely use its social features.
 Therefore, these features are given more prominence.

 ![GitHub](./assets/github.png)